 The busbar mapping work was conducted by staff taking into consideration parties' comments on the busbar mapping methodology.
 This Report describes the base case portfolio, its mapping to specific busbars, as well as additional inputs and assumptions for the CAISO's 2023-2024 TPP.
-This report also summarizes the key mapping results for the offshore wind sensitivity portfolio.
+CPUC staff intended to release the This report also summarizes the key mapping results for the offshore wind sensitivity portfolio in a supplement document in February 2023.